-- 8.1 The highest number of complaints received was in respect of the Care Management Teams and these have risen as a proportion of a slightly lower base number of complaints.
+- 8.1 The number of complaints registered on the statutory procedures this year has risen by 7 this year.
+The highest number of complaints received was in respect of the Care Management Teams, these have fallen as a proportion of the total, but still dominate the figures.
 The five Care Management Teams (including Team 4) will hold cases for the greatest lengths of time and will deal with many people who are going through extremely difficult and painful transitions.
-Not all complaints are upheld, but all require careful consideration to ensure that they have been responded to appropriately and any lessons that can be learnt are taken forward. - 8.2 Complaints for the Children's homes have risen slightly this year by one. - 8.3 Complaints activity is monitored throughout the year, not least to detect where a specific service area might be struggling in the manner in which the service is delivered.
+Not all complaints are upheld, but all require careful consideration to ensure that they have been responded to appropriately and any lessons that can be learnt are taken forward. - 8.2 Complaints for the Children's homes have fallen this year by four;however the number of complaints against externally commissioned services, and four of which concerned children's homes, has risen relatively sharply suggesting greater awareness of the procedures amongst the young people within these establishments. - 8.3 Complaints activity is monitored throughout the year, not least to detect where a specific service area might be struggling in the manner in which the service is delivered.
 An increase within a specific area or in the total service should not necessarily be seen as negative; it can be an indicator that people have been given greater awareness and access to the complaint process, and particularly for young people this is crucial in that they need to feel secure and confident in being able to complain and see legitimate processes as applying to them.

-8.4 Two complaints were received in respect of externally commissioned agencies; the Local Authority remains responsible for complaints received concerning these and for ensuring that a response is offered to the complainant.
-It is reassuring that these complaints are being forwarded whilst the young person is in placement, indicating that they feel confident in forwarding issues even when they are in an unfamiliar place.
+8.4 Six complaints were received in respect of externally commissioned agencies; the Local Authority remains responsible for complaints received concerning these and for ensuring that a response is offered to the complainant.